 How it works

-Food is made into a paste and extruded through an extruder that can be fed with paste continuously.
+Food is made into a paste and extruded through an extruder (thick syringe).
 Multiple extruders working together can allow for multi-material printing.
 Thus, each ingredient can be dispensed in the precise amount according to the individual’s nutritional, aesthetic palatability requirement.

 Several food 3D printers working together, produce personalized meals in a centralized, streamlined and automated manufacturing facility.
 This produces individual-level personalization at scale, so it is available and affordable for all.